TClark1011/code-to-title/README.md

 - Replace dashes and underscores with spaces
 - Break up instances of 'camelCase' with spaces
-- Capitalize the first letter of every word.
+- Capitalize the first letter of every word

 ```javascript
 codeToTitle("camelCase"); // "Camel Case"